SLOW TRAVEL 101

-Slow travel is greener and cleaner.
+Slow travel is greener and cleaner!

 When you stay in places longer, you’ll get more of an opportunity to interact with local people in a meaningful way.
 You might get to know the owner of the guesthouse you’re staying in or that friendly guy at the local street food stall.

 You’ll have a chance to learn more about the language because you’ll have the necessary time to practice it and immerse yourself.
-When you’re only visiting a place to see the main attractions you tend to only see the tourist traps.
+When you’re only visiting a place to see the main attractions you tend to see the tourist traps.

-When you take a step back from the attractions and wander the backstreets or sit on a park bench and people watch, you have a better chance of experiencing the day to day existence.
+When you take a step back from the attractions and wander the backstreets or sit on a park bench and people-watch, you have a better chance of experiencing the day-to-day existence.

-4. It’s less expensive
+4. It’s Less Expensive

 When you’re not in a big hurry to see everything you can focus on what you’re actually interested in.
-You’ll end up saving money because you’re not paying entrance fees to see every attraction merely out of obligation.
+You’ll end up saving money because you’re not paying entrance fees to see every attraction out of obligation.

 One of the best pieces of advice I ever got was: go slow to go fast.
 We live as though there aren’t enough hours in the day, but if we do each thing calmly and carefully we will get it done quicker and with much less stress. -Viggo Mortenson

 You’ll have time to hang out with the people you meet.
 They’ll get to know you and feel more comfortable sharing their stories.
-You might even make some life long friends or find your soulmate.
+You might even make some lifelong friends or find your soulmate.
 More time means you’ll say goodbye a little less often, and that’s always a bonus (goodbyes are the worst).

-It’s easier to exercise, still get important things done, or eat healthier when you have time to think.
-If you’re out the door early with a full schedule of sightseeing all week you’re often eating on the go and making unhealthy choices.
+It’s easier to exercise, get important things done, or eat healthier when you have time to think.
+If you’re out the door early with a full schedule of sightseeing all the time you’re often eating on the go and making unhealthy choices.

 One of the best aspects of taking your time is that you can revisit the places you love.
 You don’t have to feel like visiting a place once is your only chance to see it.

-Staying places for longer periods helps us to understand more from firsthand experience and helps deconstruct stereotypes, prejudices, and misinformation about the places we go and the people we encounter.
+Staying in places for longer periods helps us to understand more from firsthand experience and helps deconstruct stereotypes, prejudices, and misinformation about the places we go and the people we encounter.

-When we’re pressed for time we often stick to rigid itineraries and strict schedules.
+When pressed for time we often stick to rigid itineraries and strict schedules.
 There’s no mystery involved or any chance for your journey to take those fun and unexpected turns.